 Is Someone Legally Responsible For a Slip-and-Fall Accident?

 When you think about a situation where you’re hurt in a slip-and-fall accident, it might be pretty easy to try to power through and brush it off as just that–an accident.
 But the reality is that most slip-and-fall accidents happen because of negligence, and when that’s in play, it means you have the right to hold someone legally responsible.
-But figuring out who exactly is legally responsible can be complicated, and largely depends on where the fall happened and what caused it:- Why you were there – If you were somewhere restricted or trespassing, the property owner’s responsibility may be reduced.

 - What the owner did—or didn’t do – Property owners in Rome are expected to take reasonable steps to maintain safe spaces.
 Ignoring known hazards or failing to maintain the property can make them liable.